DanielQiu2014/GettingAndCleaningDataProject/README.md

 File list
 -----------------

-README.md  		    this file
+README.md         this file.
-run_analysis.R		R script used to process data and generate tidy_data.txt		  tidy dataset produced by the run_analysis.R CodeBook.md		    describe all variable names and their meaning
+run_analysis.R    R script used to process data and generate. tidy_data.txt     tidy dataset produced by the run_analysis.R.
+CodeBook.md       describe all variable names and their meaning.

 To run run_analysis.R, put the script into your working directory containing the dataset at the subdirectory ("./getdata_projectfiles_UCI HAR Dataset/UCI HAR Dataset/) and then run source("run_analysis.R").
 You will get the tidy_data.txt file at the end.